2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/razor/services/page-service-activate.md

 * `2sxc.ToolbarsAuto` - _auto-show_ edit-toolbars on the page.
     Replaces `@Edit.Enable(js: true, api: true, styles: true, autoToolbar: true)` _new in v14_
     Includes `2sxc.Toolbars`, `2sic.JsCms` and `2sic.JsCore`
+* `Cms.Wysiwyg` - activate special CSS for content made in the rich WYSIWYG editor _WIP in v15.01_
+    Usually auto-activated by `CmsService.Show(some-wysiwyg-field)`

 _Note: The system will auto-cascade features - so if you activate a feature which needs other features, these are automatically activated as well._